PierreColombo/nlg_eval_via_simi_measures/readme.md

 </figure>
 </div>

-This metric has been tested on Data2text, Summarization, Image captioning and NMT.
+This statistical measure has been tested on Data2text, Summarization, Image captioning and NMT.

 #### InfoLM (AAAI 2022)